 The Christmas market goes by various names, but all tend to follow the same pattern…

-Imagine crisp winter air, the glitter of a thousand candles, steaming mugs of punch, laughter, smiles, roasted chestnuts, the tinkle of glass baubles, and the delicate crafts of numerous artisans.
+Imagine crisp winter air, the glitter of lights and candles, steaming mugs of punch, smiles and laughter, roasted chestnuts, the tinkle of glass baubles, and the delicate crafts of numerous artisans.

-Now throw in the scent of baked potatoes, fresh bread, strudel, candied nuts, and more.
+Now throw in the scent of fresh pastries, strudel, candied nuts, chocolate-covered fruit, and more.

-Then spread it all out in front of a magnificent historical building.
+Then spread it all out in front of a magnificent historical building and turn your clocks back a few decades.

 There you have it: a Viennese Christmas market.